May 6, 2009

 Amsterdam visit

+I happened to visit Amsterdam during Feb this year.
+Was able to squeeze couple of afternoon off my schedule to do some sight seeing to get the feel of the city.
 Of course you may all know that Amsterdam is surrounded by canals.
 But I was quite surprised by the number of canals, I didn't expect Amsterdam to have so many.
-The other thing that stood out about Amsterdam was the number of people riding bikes...they were EVERYWHERE and even more so were the number of bikes parked around the city.
-I had never seen so many cyclists in one place.
+The other thing that stood out about Amsterdam was the number of people riding...

 February 27, 2009